jomu78/osm-proxy/README.md

 # OSMProxy

 OSMProxy is a simple caching [OpenStreetMap](https://www.openstreetmap.org) proxy.
 Instead of directly requesting tiles from the OpenStreetMap servers, you can configure any application which requires to connect to OpenStreetMap servers to this application.
-When a tile is requsted, the application checks whether the tile is available in the local cache.
-If the tile is not available, it is requested from OpenStreetMap server first.
+When a tile is requested, the application checks whether the tile is available in the local cache.
+If the tile is not available, it is requested from
+OpenStreetMap server first.

 [![][Build Status img]][Build Status]
 [![][Dependency Status img]][Dependency Status]